 Putting things in perspective, consider for a moment Hawking´s “model-dependent realism“, his theoretical framework for understanding science.
 He starts by observing that we create models of the world from our sensory inputs (this is the typical idea of anti-realism) then he “jumps” to a pragmatic or instrumentalist criterion of usefulness, by claiming that models which best fit observational data and are most successful in predicting future events are designated as “true”.
 Richard Dawkins eloquently rehearses this pragmatist moto in his afterword to Lawrence Krauss´s book A Universe From Nothing: “Science may be weird and incomprehensible – more weird and less comprehensible than any theology – but science works.
 It gets results.”

 Measured by the success in producing practical results, it’s no surprise that science is having the upper-hand, but it’s perhaps unfair to draw this kind of comparison.
 Why do philosophers need to be constrained by requirements of a practical and/or technological kind in order to earn their livelihood?
-Furthermore, isn’t it the case the philosophy creates (or perhaps constructs) meaning and value around scientific facts necessary for the scientific enterprise?
+Furthermore, isn’t it the case that philosophy creates (or perhaps constructs) meaning and value around scientific facts necessary for the scientific enterprise?

-What lies at the basis of Hawking´s rejection of philosophy, it seems, is the false assumption that philosophy is intrinsically anti-naturalistic (therefore his lack of sympathy for what he considers to be armchair method of speculative philosophy), in contrast with hard naturalism of science, which postulates that the world consists exclusively of natural phenomena governed by scientific laws and theories.
+What lies at the basis of Hawking´s rejection of philosophy, it seems, is the false assumption that philosophy is intrinsically anti-naturalistic (therefore his lack of sympathy for what he considers to be an armchair method of speculative philosophy), in contrast with hard naturalism of science, which postulates that the world consists exclusively of natural phenomena governed by scientific laws and theories.
 If this distinction is representative of Hawking´s delineation between science and philosophy, then the latter is a very simplified interpretation of the complex interrelation between the philosophical and the scientific domain of inquiry.

 Most philosophers today conform to a “weaker” version of naturalism, rejecting the existence of supernatural phenomena such as ghosts, souls, and God, but still believing that there is more to the (natural) world than science tells us.
 Exactly what should constitute this category of intermediary phenomena is still a matter of dispute; proposed solutions usually take the form of new theoretical frameworks for understanding scientific concepts and theories, or more liberal interpretations of physicalism – the metaphysical view that everything in existence is reducible to physical states and properties.